 For all the benefits of modern-day smartphones, there’s one area in which they certainly don’t help: giving us a good night’s rest.

 It isn’t just the distraction or mental stimulation.
-If you’re prone to have that last quick check of Facebook before dozing off, the light of the phone itself could have a serious impact on your body clock, especially if you tend to check it right before dozing off.
+It turns out the blue light of the phone itself could have a serious impact on your body clock, especially if you tend to check it right before dozing off.
 This light – which your brain associates with daylight – can often convince your body to stay awake.

-“Many studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep,” said Apple.
+According to Apple, “many studies have shown that exposure to bright blue light in the evening can affect your circadian rhythms and make it harder to fall asleep”.

 “Night Shift uses your iOS device’s clock and geolocation to determine when it’s sunset in your location.
 Then it automatically shifts the colours in your display to the warmer end of the spectrum, making it easier on your eyes.